sindresorhus/KeyboardShortcuts/readme.md

 You can find a complete example by opening `KeyboardShortcuts.xcodeproj` and then running the `KeyboardShortcutsExample` target.

+You can also find a [real-world example](https://github.com/sindresorhus/Plash/blob/b348a62645a873abba8dc11ff0fb8fe423419411/Plash/PreferencesView.swift#L121-L130) in my Plash app.

 #### Cocoa

 Use [`KeyboardShortcuts.RecorderCocoa`](Sources/KeyboardShortcuts/RecorderCocoa.swift) instead of `KeyboardShortcuts.Recorder`.